-Initially it all seems a little depressing.
+Initially, it all seems a little depressing.
 In the first act, Barry presents us with a whistle stop tour of recent attempts to contemporize, what we can’t help but feel to be an exhaustedly innovative musical scene.
 As well as the topical, Barry discusses many almost ridiculous efforts to imagine a future for music – such as the “Tropical Fish Opera”.
 Discussion of these “failures” seems somewhat bleak at this point, and it all comes to a head when Barry brings in Hans Pfitzner’s opinions on the state of music today - “What if we found ourselves on the pinnacle or had already passed the pinnacle?”

 Now I found that to be scarily believable.
 New complexities in music seem almost futile in the wake of the systematic workings of the likes of Boulez and Ferneyhough.
 It also seems impossible to strip down any further, following the stylistic prism projected from Cage’s ‘infinite sound pallet”, and the already exhausted revivals of minimalism.
-Harking back to old traditions too seems a wearied, and ill received activity.
+Harking back to old traditions too seems a wearied, and ill-received activity.

-Thankfully, in the first interval, Barry breaks down such a dejected attitude through an examination of the cyclical nature of music’s progress – illuminating the various stylistic peaks and troughs of Richard Taruskin’s notion of ‘Minimalism and Maximalism - “opposing tendencies that have forever oscillated back and forth in some never ending and seemingly inevitable historical cycle”.
+Thankfully, in the first interval, Barry breaks down such a dejected attitude through an examination of the cyclical nature of music’s progress – illuminating the various stylistic peaks and troughs of Richard Taruskin’s notion of ‘Minimalism and Maximalism - “opposing tendencies that have forever oscillated back and forth in some never-ending and seemingly inevitable historical cycle”.

 For Richard Taruskin, the avant-garde of around 1914 “is best characterised as maximalism… acceleration of stylistic innovation became so marked as to seem not just a matter of degree, but one of actual kind”.
 Taking a little step back, Taruskin’s views of pre war maximalists such as Scriabin, Strauss and Prokofiev was to say that they were mere “radical intensification of means towards accepted or traditional ends”.
 For Taruskin, real modernism could only get started when “emotional expression, “sensuality” etc. could be put aside.
 Taruskin’s ideas, as filtered by Barry, posits that the likes of MIA and Skrillex today - Scnhabel, Strauss and Frank Zappa of yesterday, are examples of maximalism, as they involve the pretense of forward thinking, while actually their bombast over compensates for a lack of substance.
 Barry says that today’s maximilism could be seen as just an acceleration of the twentieth century project of…ultimately weaponizing music’s seductive charms”.
 And this separates the real from the fake.

 Now it isn’t actually as negative as all that.
 As the many examples of science fiction in the book explicate the nature and function of what it is to be “fake” - we are given the suggestion that “A falsified past (can create) a new and unpredictable future.”
-The “fakeness” that Barry is referring to here is less a criticism than an analysis of the music’s place in time, and he actually tells us that “he prefers the fake every time”.
+In this "Music of the future", The “fakeness” that Barry is referring to here is less a criticism than an analysis of the music’s place in time, and he actually tells us that “he prefers the fake every time”.
 I think it is exceptionally relevant - this readiness to acknowledge pop culture as part of the same continuum as “art music”- both exposed to the same influences, the same uncensored, force feeding of the news feed, (“CAKE IN YOUR FACE”) and both sharing the same uncertain future.